 To tackle our greenhouse gas emissions, we have chosen to set challenging climate targets for ourselves.
 Cargotec’s science-based climate target, validated by the SBTi, is to reduce absolute scope 1, 2 and 3 greenhouse gas emissions by 50% by 2030, compared to a 2019 baseline.
 With an absolute reduction target, we need to be able to reduce our emissions even with increasing sales volumes.
 The target boundary includes biogenic emissions and removals from bioenergy feedstocks.
 We do not count offsets as emission reductions towards our target.

-In 2022, we published new strategic performance targets for our core businesses which, for the first time, also include sustainability-related targets.
+We have set strategic performance targets for our core businesses which also include sustainability-related targets.
 The targets are to reduce our emissions by at least 50% by 2030 and by 25% by 2025, which is in line with our science-based climate target, as well as to double the sales growth of our eco portfolio compared to traditional products.

 In our own operations, we aim to go beyond our science-based target and be carbon neutral by 2030.

-Cargotec’s strategic climate initiative, Mission Climate, guides us in achieving our science-based target and future-proofing our business through, for example, electrification.
-Mission Climate has three priority areas: 1) decarbonising the supply chain, 2) decarbonising our own operations and 3) boosting our sustainable offering.
+Cargotec’s strategic climate programme guides us in achieving our science-based target and future-proofing our business through, for example, electrification.
+The programme has three focus areas: 1) decarbonising the supply chain, 2) decarbonising our own operations and 3) boosting our sustainable offering.

-26 percent of our value chain emissions were generated in our supply chain in 2022.
+32 percent of our value chain emissions were generated in our supply chain in 2023.
 To tackle these emissions, we must find better alternatives to the components we buy and work closely with our suppliers.
 We have, for example, partnered with the steel manufacturer SSAB to introduce fossil-free steel to the cargo and load handling industry in Cargotec’s equipment.
-In 2022, Hiab introduced the world’s first load handling equipment made with SSAB’s fossil-free steel.
-We are also exploring other alternatives to traditional steel, the biggest contributor to our supply chain emissions.
-In Hiab’s case, for example, just increasing the amount of recycled steel could reduce supply chain emissions from steel by 50 percent.
-For more information, read this article about steel and how to "fix" it.
+For more information about Cargotec's steel use, read this article about the benefits and challenges of steel use as well as potential solutions.
+In 2023, Cargotec also joined WWF Finland’s Ready for Green Steel campaign to encourage the steel industry to move towards cleaner production.

-For more details on our progress in Mission Climate’s work streams, see our Annual Report 2022.
+For more details on our progress, see our Annual Report 2023.

 How we calculate our scope 3 emissions